maritaganta/dependency_conflicts_therapist/README.md

-🧠 Dependency Conflicts Therapist
+## 🧠 Dependency Conflicts Therapist

 Welcome to **Dependency Conflicts Therapist** – a growing collection of guides and best practices for managing Python environments, resolving dependency conflicts, and keeping your projects healthy and maintainable.

-Whether you’re dealing with version hell, fighting `pip` quirks, or just want to follow good practices for Python development, this repo is here to help you debug with less drama.

 ---